A1.19: Prices and money

 Instruction: Choose the correct solution

-Exercise 8: Paying and Selling in the Store
+Exercise 8: Paying in the store

 Instruction: